jeh15/mujoco-bazel/README.md

 # Mujoco build for Bazel:
-Isolated Bazel build for Mujoco.
+Bazel build for Mujoco.

-This repository is a stripped version of [Mujoco for Swift](https://github.com/liuliu/swift-mujoco/tree/main) to target Mujoco's C API.
+This repository is based on the bazel builds from [Mujoco for Swift](https://github.com/liuliu/swift-mujoco/tree/main) to target Mujoco's C API.

+Currently, this repository targets Mujoco 2.3.7.

 ## Installation:
 Add the following to your `WORKSPACE` file: